"

 • Many POC utilized the court systems, challenging segregation of Black and Latinx children, challenging government control of Indigenous lives, particularly land and education.

-• Psychology expanded during WWII with psychologists increasingly connected to the military via assessment, clinical work, and occupational classification, still based on harmful beliefs about hierarchical racial classification.[14]
+• Psychology expanded during WWII, with psychologists increasingly connected to the military via assessment, clinical work, and occupational classification, still based on harmful beliefs about hierarchical racial classification.[22]

 POC psychologists continued to push back against mainstream White Psychology.

 • Francis Cecil Sumner helped found the psychology department at Howard University and continued his research on racial bias, inequality, and racism.
-He also published several articles, which was a major achievement considering the racism in research and publishing.
+He also published several articles, a major achievement considering the racism in research and publishing.

 “Race, Psychology, and Testing: 1925–1950”